 |Onboarding starts with the AWS Management account.
 The tenant admin can then choose which Organization Units to deploy the Finders and Fixers to or simply select them all.

 |Onboarding could be done using any user with sufficient permissions.

 Onboarding on the AWS Management account will require the appropriate access to that account.

-We will be introducing a trial installation to be installed on a single account.
+We offer a trial installation to be installed on a single account.

 CloudFix tenant mapping

 |One CloudFix tenant can be associated with any number of AWS accounts.

 |One CloudFix tenant will be associated with the management account and all accounts within.
 It will no longer be possible to link AWS accounts belonging to different organizations to the same CloudFix tenant.